 Since we calculate national distributions and rankings, all GAIM competitions should be sent to GAIM headquarters for grading immediately after the competition.

-Regardless of your choice to grade on-site, you will receive a pre-labeled envelope in your box of competitions that you will use to return completed Answer Sheets to GAIM Headquarters.
-You should verify before sending that all sheets are labeled with the team number and division.
-Once the competitions have been graded and national results released, medals will be sent to any schools from sites that did not grade on-site.
+You will receive a pre-labeled envelope in your box of competitions that you will use to return completed Answer Sheets to GAIM Headquarters.
+You should verify before sending that all sheets are labeled with the team code and division.
+Once the competitions have been graded and national results released, we will send out a national results email announcing the completion of the season.

 Grading GAIM is easy to do, but doing it on-site during the competition requires some planning.
 Keep in mind that, if grading is to happen during a GAIM competition, it must happen during Round 2 and the activities portion.
 Thus, you must have enough volunteers to run the competition, proctor the competition, run the grading room, and grade the competitions.
 Unless you have more than enough volunteers to manage setup during Round 1 and 2, we also recommend that those grading on-site set up the games and activities room before the start of the competition.